President Trump Got Donna Reed All Wrong. I Knew Her—And Here's What She Taught Me

 Related Stories

 Doing From Here to Eternity, for example, was a lesson she shared with me.
 Donna knew she was not the director’s first choice for the extraordinary role that she landed.
 That was a problem, but one she could live with since, after all, it was now hers to do.
 But as the filming progressed, she saw that there were shots of her character—close-ups and matching shots—that weren’t being done.
-The director, she realized, was minimizing the impact or her character by lessening her coverage.
+The director, she realized, was minimizing the impact of her character by lessening her coverage.
 What to do?
 Should she do nothing and allow this wonderful character to become incidental?
 Should she say something and put the director on the defensive?
 Rather than make a scene, embarrass the director and become a “problem,” she began to make a careful list of all the shots that should have been done but had not been.
 When they got close to the moment when shooting in that set was to wrap, she went to the head of the studio, the infamous Harry Cohn, told him what was being done and presented the list of missed shots.
 Was she dismissed as “angry” or a “nasty woman”?

 The shots turned up on the next day’s call sheet and all were completed.
 The result: an Academy Award.
 Maybe, for Ms. Jiang and Ms. Reid, a Pulitzer?